trisquareeu/bytemapper/README.md

 # How to use?
 ## Example
-A picture is worth a thousand words, so let's take a look on this snippet:
+A picture is worth a thousand words, so let's take a look on these two snippets:
+### Annotated fields
 ```java
 public class Main {